MartinMega/APTmap/readme.md

  - Extract the evolution of H2+/H+ ion concentrations as function of the voltage
  - Visualise the H2+/H+ behaviour on the tsne diagram.

+Please have a look at the paper https://doi.org/10.1093/micmic/ozad027 for more information

 ## Requirements